 We’ve written a guide explaining how options give leverage where we explain how options provide increased buying power to traders.

-For example, if you were to trade stocks with margin, such as Apple stock, you are not directly purchasing the Apple stock, you are buying a contract that reflects the real price of the stock.
+For example, if you were to trade stocks with leverage, such as Apple stock, you are not directly purchasing the Apple stock, you are buying a contract that reflects the real price of the stock.

 Many leveraged products are more flexible and some investors prefer them over the real asset on a stock exchange.